 Interns must be physically able to lift 30 pounds, walk and bend over for extended periods of time, and able to work under adverse conditions such as rain, heat, humidity and cold.

-4. Anything more we should know about you?
+Anything more we should know about you?
+Any interesting talents, hobbies?